Amandubey34/website-2/README.rst

     npm run build:issues-dev

 The last command will run forever, watching for changes made to the source and rebuilding the project on each update.
-Press Ctrl+C to interrupt it.
+Press Ctrl+C to interrupt it.Stay Safe